-Anyone who's ever dealt with dry eye knows the irritating symptoms: from scratchy, stingy, red and itchy eyes to an irksome sensation like something's in your peeper 24/7 or discomfort wearing contact lenses.
+Anyone who's ever dealt with dry eye knows the irritating symptoms: from scratchy, burning, red and sensitive eyes to an irksome sensation like something's in your peeper 24/7 or discomfort wearing contact lenses.

 While the signs of dry eye are often easy to spot, the underlying reasons for this eye condition — which happens when your eyes don't produce enough tears or make healthy ones — can vary greatly.